Passengers aboard British Airways flight BA123 to Doha experienced an unexpected round-trip after their aircraft was forced to turn back.

 The aircraft touched down safely back on Heathrow’s runway 27R at 23:15 GMT, approximately three hours and fifteen minutes after it first took flight.

 British Airways has since confirmed that the flight was officially cancelled following the landing.
-A spokesperson for the airline apologized for the disruption to travel plans, though they did not immediately specify whether the issue was mechanical or related to an incident on board.
+A spokesperson for the airline apologized for the disruption to travel plans, though they did not immediately specify whether the issue was mechanical or related to an incident on board, but mostly due to Middle East situation.

 | Flight Detail | Information |